-ECECD invited community agencies and local early childhood coalitions to host focus groups to gather feedback from families, child care center owners, to inform the redesign of the FOCUS Quality Rating and Improvement System (QRIS).
-Based on insights from focus groups, research, and conversations with other states, ECECD developed a visual framework to assign ratings based on three factors: Ratio and group size, Quality Teacher Interactions, and Professional Qualifications and Compensation for Early Childhood Educators.
+ECECD invited community agencies and local early childhood coalitions to host focus groups to gather feedback from families and child care center owners to inform the redesign of the FOCUS Quality Rating and Improvement System (QRIS).
+Based on insights from focus groups, research, and conversations with other states, ECECD developed a framework for the redesign Ratio and Group size, Quality Teacher Interactions, and Professional Qualifications and Compensation for Early Childhood Educators.
 This Framework was shared with the early childhood field and the Early Childhood Education and Care Advisory Council, and a survey was conducted to gather reactions.
-Extensive feedback gathered from the early childhood community was analyzed to inform and prepare for continued engagement and the development of policies, procedures, and new standards.
+Extensive feedback gathered from the early childhood community was analyzed to inform and prepare for continued engagement and the development of policies, procedures, and revised standards.